 Post-Infusion Maintenance Therapy:

-Patient generally do best with regular maintenance infusions scheduled monthly.
+A patient generally does best with regular maintenance infusions scheduled monthly.

-Requires continued regular maintenance infusions - usually on a monthly basis
+Requires continued regular maintenance infusions - usually every month.

-Patient generally do best with regular maintenance infusions scheduled monthly.
-This maintains the benefits achieve during the initial therapy.
-Of course, if something happens such as a very stressful life circumstance or traumatic event, then additional subsequent infusions may be needed more frequently for a short time.
+Patients generally do best with regular maintenance infusions scheduled monthly.
+Regularly scheduled maintenance infusions help to maintain the benefits achieved during the initial therapy.
+Of course, if something happens, such as a very stressful life circumstance or traumatic event, then additional infusions may be needed more frequently for a short time.

 Simple – Standard amount of medication based on body weight - may vary slightly on occasion.